B3nHeath/B3nHeath/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Ben and I am an aspriing Data scientist.
-I got my inroduction through quantitative research projects within my masters, and am now beginning my journey in the world of Python, in order to further develop my skills.
+My name is Ben and I am slowly developing my coding skills!
+I got my introduction through some quantitative research projects within my masters programme, and I have been slowly learning and developing my skills in both data and general programmatic skills.

 ### Contact: